So far, we have looked at using tree diagrams to find the outcome of multiple events when we are given the probability of a single event.

 A bag contains red and blue balls.
 A ball is picked out, the colour noted and then replaced.
 This is repeated.

 If the probability of picking out two red balls is 1/25, what is the probability of picking out two blue balls?

 Step 1: Let's put this into a tree diagram:

 Step 2: What can we work out?

-We know that the probabilities are the same for each event because we are told the ball is replaces.
+We know that the probabilities are the same for each event because we are told that the ball is replaced.

 Step 3: Work out the other event.